mnbjhu/KotlinRedisGraph/README.md

 }
 movies `should contain` "Star Wars: Episode V - The Empire Strikes Back"
 ```
+The same however we also return the 'releaseYear' and the 'movieId'
 ```kotlin
 val (title, releaseYear, id) = moviesGraph.query {
     val movie = variableOf<Movie>("movie")